ecornell/ai-tools-ahk/README.md

 ## Installation

-Download and extract the [latest release](https://github.com/ecornell/ai-tools-ahk/releases) .zip file.
-If you already have [AutoHotkey](https://www.autohotkey.com) installed then run `AI-Tools.ahk`, otherwise run the `.exe` version which lets you use the script without having AutoHotkey installed.
-The script doesn't install anything and it's also portable so it can be run from any location.
+To get started, first download and extract the [latest release](https://github.com/ecornell/ai-tools-ahk/releases) .zip file.
+If you already have [AutoHotkey](https://www.autohotkey.com) installed, simply run `AI-Tools.ahk`.
+If not, use the .exe version, which allows you to use the script without having AutoHotkey installed.
+The script doesn't install anything and is portable, so you can run it from any location.

-On first run, the script will copy the included `setting.ini.default` file to a new `settings.ini` file in the same directory.
-This file contains the settings for the script.
-You can edit this file to change the hotkeys or to add your own prompts.
+When you run the script for the first time, it will create a new `settings.ini` file in the same directory.
+This file contains the script's settings, which you can edit to change the hotkeys or add your own prompts.

-It will also prompt you to enter your OpenAI API key.
-You can get a API key from [OpenAI](https://platform.openai.com/).
+Additionally, the script will prompt you to enter your OpenAI API key.
+If you don't have one yet, you can obtain an API key from [OpenAI](https://platform.openai.com/).

 ## Usage

 The default hotkeys and prompts are set to the following:

-`Ctrl+Shift+j` - (Quick Prompt 1) - Auto selects the current line or paragraph and runs the "Fix Spelling" prompt and replaces it with the corrected version.
+`Ctrl+Shift+j` - (Quick Prompt 1 - Fix Spelling) - Auto selects the current line or paragraph and runs the "Fix Spelling" prompt and replaces it with the corrected version.

-`Ctrl+Shift+k` - (Quick Prompt 2) - Auto selects the current line or paragraph and runs the a "Continuation" prompt with it as input and appends the result.
+`Ctrl+Shift+k` - (Quick Prompt 2 - Continue) - Auto selects the current line or paragraph and runs the a "Continuation" prompt with it as input and appends the result.

 `Ctrl+Alt+Shift+k` - (Prompt Menu) - Opens the prompt menu to pick the prompt to run on the selected text.